pierregoutagny/lifetimekata/exercises/06_lifetimes_on_impls/README.md

 It doesn't make any promises about what that lifetime is, it just says it exists.
 `WordIterator<'lifetime>` then uses the lifetime we created, and says "the references in `WordIterator` must live for `lifetime`".

 Now, anywhere in the impl block, we can choose to use that lifetime.
-Any reference we annotate with `'lifetime'` must have the same lifetime as any other reference annotated with `'lifetime'`.
+Any reference we annotate with `'lifetime` must have the same lifetime as any other reference annotated with `'lifetime`.

 ``` rust,ignore
 # /// This struct keeps track of where we're up to in the string.